ssyx02-16-03/webHost/README.md

-To use Node.js with activemq and elasticsearch put the credentials in the file: ./pass.json
+To use the modules elasticTalk(elasticSearch communicator) and stompTalk(activeMQ communicator) put the credentials in the file: ./pass.json
+If you need to connect to different ip:s, create to files and
 contents:
 ```
 {